BAMresearch/aRTist-handbook/docs/_sources/tutorial_ctscan_module.rst.txt

 For the :guilabel:`File Type`, you can choose between a stack of :guilabel:`TIFF` images and the :guilabel:`BAM CT` format.

 * **TIFFs:** each projection image will be saved as a single TIFF file.
 A projection number will be added to the file name.
 If you choose this format, *aRT*\ ist's reconstruction software will not be able to reconstruct the CT scan.
 * **BAM CT** is a format where all projections are stored in a single :code:`.dd` file.
 It has a header of variable size, followed by the raw data of the projection images. *aRT*\ ist's Feldkamp reconstruction software is able to reconstruct scans from this file format.
+You can find a documentation in this handbook under `BAM CT File Format <bamct_file_format.html>`_.

 .. note:: Go ahead and simulate a TIFF stack by choosing the appropriate settings (as shown for example in :numref:`ctScanWindow`).
 Click the |icon-run| :guilabel:`Run` button to start the scan.
 The CT simulation should start and you should be able to observe the *Rotor's* rotation around its own centre in the virtual scene.
 The *Air Pocket* should follow this rotation as well.